kistanovdev/kistanovdev.github.io/_posts/23-08-17-django-migration-check.md

 fi
 ```

-It can be simplifies with the following command
+It can be simplified with the following command

 ```
 python manage.py makemigrations --check --dry-run